joshfire/woodman/README.md

 - a **logger hierarchy** to organize traces and disable log statements based on their module of origin.
 - **trace levels** similar to those exposed by the  `console` object (log, info, warn, error)
 - **appenders** that allow to change the destination where a log event gets sent (the `console` comes in mind, but other destinations such as a rotating log file or a remote server using Web sockets are possible).
 New appenders can easily be created.
-- **layouts** to specify the format and structure (raw string, CSV, JSON, XML, whatever) of the log event sent to an appender.
+- **layouts** to specify the format and structure (raw string, CSV, JSON, XML, whatever) of the log events sent to an appender.
 New layouts can easily be created.
-- **filters** for more flexibility in the rules that determine which log events get sent to an appender which are ignored.
+- **filters** for more flexibility in the rules that determine which log events get sent to an appender and which are ignored.

-Woodman also includes a **precompiler** that removes all traces of Woodman from a given JavaScript file.
+Woodman also includes a **precompiler** to remove all traces of Woodman from a given JavaScript file.
 This is typically useful to build a version of an app that runs in a production environment where logging is not needed, where bytes are a scarce resource or where performances need to be at their best.

 Woodman runs in Web browsers and in node.js applications.
 The main distribution exposes a global `woodman` object if `window` is defined, a node.js module if `module.exports` is defined, and an AMD module if the `define` function is defined.
 Other distributions that do not make assumptions about the underlying JavaScript runtime are available.